 Additional Resources

-If you need accommodations for a diagnosed psychological or learning disability, contact Chelsea Yuan in Student Services and visit UC Berkeley’s Disabled Students’ Program (DSP) website for more information.
+If you need accommodations for a diagnosed psychological or learning disability, contact Chelsea Yuan in Student Academic Advising and Support Services and visit UC Berkeley’s Disabled Students’ Program (DSP) website for more information.

-CPS also has a list of community support groups that meet on or near campus.
+CAPS also has a list of community support groups that meet on or near campus.

 If you are experiencing grief or loss, whether through death of a friend or loved one, loss of a job, a relationship, or home, remember that grief has it’s own timeline and it’s different for everyone.
-Be kind to yourself and don’t hesitate to reach out to Student Academic Advising and Support Services, Dr. Zaruba, Dr. Song, or Tang CPS if you need additional support.
+Be kind to yourself and don’t hesitate to reach out to Student Academic Advising and Support Services, Dr. Zaruba, Dr. Song, or Tang CAPS if you need additional support.